werpu/mona-dish/docs/DomQuery.md

   /**
    * global eval head appendix method
    * no other methods are supported anymore
-   * @param code the code to be evaled
+   * @param code the code to be evaluated
    * @param  nonce optional  nonce key for higher security */ globalEval(code: string, nonce ?: string): DomQuery;

   /**
+   * Runs an eval and keeps the evaluated code in the head
+   * This is a corner condition, where we want to update the head with custom
+   * code and leave the code in (instead of deleting ig) *
+   * @param code the code to be evaluated
+   * @param  nonce optional  nonce key for higher security */ globalEvalSticky(code: string, nonce ?: string): DomQuery;

+  /**
    * detaches a set of nodes from their parent elements
-   * in a browser independend manner
+   * in a browser independent manner
-   * @param {Object} items the items which need to be detached
-   * @return {Array} an array of nodes with the detached dom nodes */ detach(): DomQuery;
+   * @return {DomQuery} DomQuery of nodes with the detached dom nodes */ detach(): DomQuery;